 b.
-Return the stolen property, at our expense.
+Return the stolen property at our expense.
 We will pay for any damage that results to the "auto" from the theft; or

 c.
 Take all or any part of the damaged or stolen property at an agreed or appraised value.